Shrey0561/Customer-Retention-Analytics-A-Power-BI-Dashboard-on-Loyalty-Churn/README.md

 # Beyond the First Click: A Power BI Deep Dive into Repeat Behavior in E-Commerce

 ## TL;DR
-This project explores repeat customer behavior in an e-commerce environment using a full-stack data analytics approach: SQL for segmentation logic, Excel for preprocessing, and Power BI for the dashboard.
-Through behavioral cohorting, churn segmentation, and fraud pattern detection, the analysis identifies key revenue risks and high-value customer groups to inform retention strategy.
+This project examines repeat customer behavior in an e-commerce environment using a comprehensive data analytics approach, incorporating SQL for segmentation logic, Excel for data preprocessing, and Power BI for the dashboard.
+Through behavioral cohorting, churn segmentation, and fraud pattern detection, the analysis identifies key revenue risks and high-value customer groups, informing the retention strategy.

 ## Table of Contents
  * [Project Objective](#project-objective)